-Given the results of the examination that occurred in January and February 2019 and the findings of the Examiners as set forth in their reports, the Secretary of the Commonwealth certifies the Verity Voting 2.6 subject to the following conditions:
+Given the results of the examination that occurred in October 2022 and the findings of the Examiners as set forth in their reports, the Secretary of the Commonwealth certifies the Verity Voting 2.7 subject to the following conditions:

-- A. Pennsylvania counties using the Verity Voting 2.6 must comply with the Directive Concerning the Use, Implementation and Operations of Electronic Voting Systems by the County Boards of Elections issued by the Secretary of the Commonwealth on June 9, 2011, and any future revisions or directives.
+- A. Pennsylvania counties using the Verity Voting 2.7 must comply with the Directive Concerning the Use, Implementation and Operations of Electronic Voting Systems by the County Boards of Elections issued by the Secretary of the Commonwealth on June 9, 2011, and any future revisions or directives.
 In particular, Pennsylvania counties must adhere to item four (4) of the directive when setting up and positioning the Verity Touch Writer Duo in the polling place to assure compliance with the constitutional and statutory requirements that secrecy in voting be preserved (see Pa.
 Const Art.
-VII § 4; and Section 1107-A(I) of the Election Code, 25 P.S. § 3031.7(1)). - B. No components of the Verity Voting 2.6 voting system shall be connected to any modem or network interface, including the Internet, at any time, except when used in a standalone local area wired network configuration in which all connected devices are certified voting system components.
+VII § 4; and Section 1107-A(l) of the Election Code, 25 P.S. § 3031.7(1)). - B. No components of the Verity Voting 2.7 voting system shall be connected to any modem or network interface, including the Internet, at any time, except when used in a standalone local area wired network configuration in which all connected devices are certified voting system components.
 Transmission of unofficial results can be accomplished by writing results to media and moving the media to a different computer that may be connected to a network.
-Any wireless access points in the district components of Verity Voting 2.6, including wireless LAN cards, network adapters, etc., must be uninstalled or disabled prior to delivery or upon delivery of the voting equipment to a county board of elections. - C. Because Verity Voting 2.6 is a paper-based system, counties using the Verity Voting 2.6 must comply at a minimum with Section 1117-A of the Election Code, 25 P.S. § 3031.17, that requires a "statistical recount of a random sample of ballots after each election using manual, mechanical or electronic devices of a type different than those used for the specific election."
-This audit must be conducted via a manual count of the voter-marked paper ballots exclusively.
-Counties must include in the sample ballots such samples as may be marked by ADA-compliant components.
-Counties are advised to consult the Directive Concerning the Use, Implementation and Operations of Electronic Voting Systems by the County Boards of Elections issued by the Secretary of the Commonwealth on June 9, 2011, and any future revisions or directives that may apply to audits of electronic voting systems.
+Any wireless access points in the district components of Verity Voting 2.7, including wireless LAN cards, network adapters, etc. must be uninstalled or disabled prior to delivery or upon delivery of the voting equipment to a county board of elections.2 - C. Because Verity Voting 2.7 is a paper-based system, counties using the Verity Voting 2.7 must comply at a minimum with Section 1117-A of the Election Code, 25 P.S. § 3031.17, that requires a "statistical recount of a random sample of ballots after each election using manual, mechanical or electronic devices of a type different than those used for the specific election."
+This audit must be conducted via a manual count of the voter marked paper ballots exclusively.
+Counties must include in the sample ballots such samples as may be marked by ADA compliant components.
+Counties are advised to consult the Directive Concerning the Use, Implementation and Operations of Electronic Voting Systems by the